THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 ## Approved Proposals

-Dr. Love has approved **31** of the proposals, which I've split into groups of ten in the tables below.
+Dr. Love has approved **31** of the proposals, which are split into groups of ten in the tables below.

 Group | Investigator(s) | Title
 -----: | :-------------------------------------: | :-----------------------------------------------------------------